All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 than engaging in new wars of conquest, devoted his attention to the critical areas of the empire: in Judaea,

-from where the example of a national/religious rebellion could spread to other nearby provinces, his son Titus in 70
+from where the example of a national/religious rebellion could spread to other nearby provinces, Titus in 70

 bank of the Danube; the two rivers formed a wedge (Agri Decumates corresponding broadly to the Black Forest) which weakened the overall defence of the Roman

-territories: Vespasian started a process of transferring there Gauls from the neighbouring
+territories: Vespasian started a process of relocating there Gauls from the neighbouring

 Roman provinces to have an advanced line of defence.